MennoWemekamp/Planner-B/README.md

    [Visual Studio Code](https://code.visualstudio.com/)

-## Steps to be done for v0.2
+## Steps to be done for v0.3

-1. Handle two inputs for a product in the calculator function
+1. Calculate the required inputs more then one step deep in the production chain.
+For example, when calculating composites it will stop before it will list the number of factories required to make the required steel bars.

-2. Disable recycling product temporarily
+## Steps for future versions

-3. Display the output as a table.
+1. refactor js code
-    1. Check app.js line 179 for reminder
+2. finish ui
-    2. Have the output reset on a new calculation
+3. finish asside tabs

 ## Summary of the project